Baylor vs. Creighton: Odds, spread, over/under - NCAA Tournament Second Round

 Baylor vs. Creighton Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup posted on individual sportsbooks.
+Check out the odds, spread and over/under for this matchup available at multiple sportsbooks.

 |Favorite